CU-DBMI/set-website/_posts/2024-01-22-Python-Memory-Management-and-Troubleshooting.md

 The [___heap___](https://en.wikipedia.org/wiki/Memory_management#HEAP) is an area where variables for a program may be dynamically stored.
 The stack can be thought of as a <i class="icon fa-solid fa-map"></i> "roadmap" for what program will accomplish (including the location of things it will need to do that work).
 The heap can be imagined of as a <i class="icon fa-solid fa-warehouse"></i> "warehouse" store (or remove) things used as part of the stack "roadmap".
+Please see [The Linux Programming Interface by Michael Kerrisk, Chapter 6.3: Memory Layout of a Process](https://learning.oreilly.com/library/view/the-linux-programming/9781593272203/xhtml/ch06.xhtml#ch06lev1sec03) for more information about processes.